-Monthly releases from Goodradigbee, Middle Creek, Strzelecki Creek, Falls Creek, Bar Ridge and Diggers Creek are also provided in the graphs on the next page.
+Monthly releases from Goodradigbee, Middle Creek, Strzelecki Creek, Bar Ridge and Diggers Creek are also provided in the graphs on the following two pages.
 As these releases are made from small catchments and the inflows (and therefore releases) cannot be predicted or controlled, there are no annual compliance targets for these releases.
-The above/below target delivery of water in these catchments in 2017 - 2018 reflects the inflows received in these locations.
+The above/below target delivery of water in these catchments in 2018-2019 reflects the inflows received in these locations.
 In years when inflows are above average, above average volumes of water will be delivered to these catchments and vice versa.